frantic0/sema-engine/README.md

 Note the following:

-* the main library tag has `type = module`.
+* the main library tag has `type = module`
-* you need to pass an URL `audioWorkletURL` of where *sema-engine* has its package dependencies – maxi-processor.js, maximilian.wasmmodule.js and maximilian.transpile.js (`maxi`check the `dist/` folder) — published on the URL that .
+* when initialising *sema-engine*, you need to pass the `audioWorkletURL` URL that points to where its package dependencies are served – maxi-processor.js, maximilian.wasmmodule.js and maximilian.transpile.js (check the `dist/` folder)
 *